jmaasch/jmaasch.github.io/about.md

 ## This website

 This website is intended to serve as a personal portfolio.
-It was developed in GitHub Pages as an homage to the excellence of Markdown.
+It was developed in GitHub Pages as an homage to the excellence of ```Markdown```.
 The ```JS D3``` visualization on my homepage is inspired by Lissajous curves and the movements of deep sea organisms.

 Latest update: July 2020.